fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-we can write a scalatest that extends `RTS` and call `unsafePerformIO` to
+we can write a Scalatest that extends `RTS` and call `unsafePerformIO` to
 interpret the `IO`

 {lang="text"}